Dense bidisperse suspensions under non-homogenous shear: Methodology

 The numerical investigation is performed using a validated and publicly available software, \textit{CFF-Ball-0x} \citep{MONTI2021}.
 The software tackles the translational and rotational dynamics of the particles by solving the Newton-Euler equations,

 where the subscript $i$ indicates the particle $i\in [1,N]$, being $N$ the number of particles.
 The right-hand side of System \eqref{eq:NE} lists the forces and torques that are applied to the centre of mass of the $i$th particle, with mass $m_i$ and inertia tensor $\amsmathbb{I}_i$ and cause a variation in the translational and angular velocities of the particles, here denoted by the symbols $\boldsymbol{u}_i$ and $\boldsymbol{\omega}_i$, respectively.
 Such forces and torques result from the particle-fluid and particle-particle interactions of the $i$th particle with its $j$th neighbour.
 The nature of the interactions is indicated by the superscripts $H$, $C$ and $E$, i.e. hydrodynamics, inelastic contacts and electrochemical potentials, respectively.

-The interested reader is referred to the Appendix for a full description of the interactions considered.
+Here, we give a brief overview of the models used to support the three aforementioned contributions.
+For hydrodynamics, we utilized the approach developed by \citet{BALL1997} and \citet{MARI2014}, which considers the effects of a dense suspension of rigid particles in a low-Reynolds-number flow.
+These particles experience a Stokes drag and a pair-wise lubrication force \citep{MARI2014} that arises from the relative motion of nearby particles, leading to the squeezing of fluid between them.
+To account for these forces and torques, we employed a linear relationship between velocities (angular velocities) and forces (torques) \citep{BALL1997,MARI2014}.
+This relationship is expressed as $\boldsymbol{F}^H=-\mathbb{R}(\boldsymbol{u}-\boldsymbol{U}^\infty)$, where $\mathbb{R}$ is a resistance matrix that takes into account only the dominant near-field divergent elements resulting from the squeeze, shear, and pump modes, as described in the work by \citet{MARI2014}.
+The far-field effects are neglected.